-The goal of the Graduate Program in Reproductive and Developmental Sciences is to provide students with a broad knowledge of mammalian reproductive and developmental biology, as well as with in depth expertise in at least one area of research, including reproductive and molecular endocrinology, immunology of reproduction, fertilization and early embryonic development, perinatal metabolism and fetal neonatal physiology.
+The goal of the Graduate Program in Reproductive and Developmental Sciences is to provide students with a broad knowledge of mammalian reproductive and developmental biology, as well as with in depth expertise in at least one area of research, including:

 MSc and PhD programs of study are offered.
-Both programs involve coursework and completion of a thesis based on research carried out by the students.
+The MSc program involves both coursework and completion of a thesis research project.

 Master of Science Degree

 Students admitted to the MSc degree program normally possess a bachelor’s degree in biological science or related area, or its academic equivalent (MD, DVM, DDS), and must meet the general admission requirements for master’s degree programs set by the Faculty of Graduate and Postdoctoral Studies (ie. a minimum overall B+ average in third- and fourth-year courses).

 Transfer from the MSc to the PhD program is permitted under Faculty of Graduate and Postdoctoral Studies regulations.

 Students admitted to the PhD degree program normally possess a master’s degree in biological science or related area, or its academic equivalent (MD, DVM, DDS), with clear evidence of research ability or potential.

 Exceptional students may be admitted directly to the Ph.D. program from the bachelor’s level, but will have to fulfill additional requirements during their first year of study.

 International applicants should consult the minimum academic requirements as set for the country in which their education was completed.